Seven Dwarfs: Dwarfs

 The 7D is an American animated television series produced by Disney Television Animation based on Snow White and the Seven Dwarfs.
 It is a re-imagining of the title characters from the 1937 film and their adventures prior to the introduction of Snow White.
 The TV series details the 7D working for Queen Delightful where they protect Jollywood from the Glooms and other threats.
+For this version of the characters, Doc is voiced by Bill Farmer, Grumpy is voiced by Maurice LaMarche, Happy is voiced by Kevin Michael Richardson, Sleepy is voiced by Stephen Stanton, Bashful is voiced by Billy West, and Sneezy is voiced by Scott Menville while Dopey's vocal effects are provided by Dee Bradley Baker.

 The Seven Dwarfs were given a new theme park attraction called the Seven Dwarfs Mine Train coaster.

 In Descendants, Descendants 2 and Descendants 3, Dopey is shown to have a son named Doug (portrayed by Zachary Gibson) who can talk and becomes smitten by Evil Queen's daughter Evie.
 In the Descendants novel The Isle of the Lost, Doc is shown to be sympathetic towards the Goblins that operate on the Isle of the Lost's Goblin Wharf where they want amnesty for their involvement with Maleficent.
+In the books, Grumpy, Bashful, and Sleepy also have sons (respectively named Gordon, Bashful Jr., and Sleepy Jr.), and Happy is mentioned to have one in Descendants 2 who's his opposite.

-Sneezy is among the bootlegged toons in the 2022 live-action film adaptation of Chip 'n Dale: Rescue Rangers.
+Sneezy is among the bootlegged toons in the 2022 live-action/animated film adaptation of Chip 'n Dale: Rescue Rangers.